ji-zai/personal-site/content/essays/seek-truth.md

 When a prediction adds a truth to the model, the mind understands is (i.e. assigns it a value).

+The mind may predict through a variety of methods.
+For example, it may try to connect your current understanding to a new truth by asking questions, or maybe by a feeling.
+But regardless of the underlying mechanism (which we'll get to later), the end result is a truth with some level of confidence (i.e. a hunch / guess).

 Each step in this cycle is a reaction.
 An understanding is a reaction to an observation or prediction.
 A prediction is a reaction to an understanding.

 But where does an observation come from?
 I don't believe it comes from a void and that it's a direct reaction to a want.